- May 1, 2015

 - The game features a unique voxel-based terrain that allows for destructible environments, adding an interesting layer to gameplay.

-- The soundtrack is highly praised, with many players enjoying the guitar riffs and overall music quality.
+- The soundtrack is highly praised, with many players enjoying the music and adding it to their playlists.

-- Despite its age, the game offers a nostalgic experience for fans of retro FPS games, with simple yet engaging gameplay mechanics.
+- Despite its age, the game offers a nostalgic experience for fans of retro FPS games, with some players finding it surprisingly fun and engaging.

-- The game suffers from frustrating quality of life issues, such as not retaining weapon inventory between stages and a lack of clear mission objectives.
+- The game suffers from frustrating mechanics, such as not retaining weapon inventory between stages and having a lack of health pickups, making it difficult to progress.

 story